maxnoe/TUDoBeamerTheme/README.md

-#Latex Beamer Theme of the TU Dortmund, Germany
+#Latex Beamer Theme for the TU Dortmund, Germany

-#WIP
+It follows the Corporate Design of the Powerpoint Templates the TU Dortmund supplies.

-This is planned to be the new Latex Beamer Theme of the TU Dortmund.
+Yes, it's ugly.
+I know.

-It will follow the Corporate Design and be created to match the Powerpoint Templates the TU Dortmund supplies.
+Feel free to use it.
+License is MIT